Plitvice Lakes or Krka National Park: Which Should You Choose?

 How to Get to Plitvice Lakes National Park

-Getting to Plitvice waterfalls is simple.
-The parks can be reached by car or by bus from most major cities in Croatia.
+Getting to Plitvice waterfalls is simple and the park can be reached by car or by bus from most major cities in Croatia.
 The closest city to Plitvice Lakes is Zadar, closely followed by Zagreb.

 Visiting Plitvice Lakes by car is the most convenient, as it allows you to be flexible with the amount of time you plan to spend exploring the trails and waterfalls.
 Driving to Plitvice Lakes is easy and is a very pleasant drive as the roads are well-marked and in good condition.
 However, you should take extra caution when visiting in the winter as this particular area in Croatia tends to get a lot of snow, resulting in frozen and slippery roads.